 Also see: What is a high PSAT score?

 What is the PSAT?

-The PSAT (Preliminary Scholastic Aptitude Test) is a standardized test administered to high schoolers by the College Board.
+The PSAT (Preliminary SAT) is a standardized test administered to high schoolers by the College Board.
 The exam is designed to test students on their reading, writing, and math skills.
 The PSAT is commonly taken by high school students to prepare for the SAT and to qualify for college scholarships.
 Note that there are three versions of the test: